Need some help learning some Basic Yoga Poses Names?

 It is so worth to wake up 15 min earlier and give your body a chance to stretch, breath and get ready for the challenges of your busy day.
 A quick morning Yoga routine is easy to incorporate in your life.

 It took me a while to get this simple morning Yoga routine happening.
 With our 3 dogs waking us up early in the morning, my solution was to put them out and then come back to bed to do my Yoga Morning Routine.
 It would be way nicer to just wake up slowly and start stretching.
 Life isn’t perfect though.
 Especially if you have kids, I bet your mornings are busy and rushed.
+Yoga first thing in the morning is a habit that is worth to build.

 Nevertheless, just do it!
 Your body deserves to start moving in a healthy way and a simple Yoga flow will do this for you.